justinjeanpierre/chroma/README.md

-# mobile-ar
+# Chroma
-ECE490 project
+Augmented reality project for ELEC/COEN 490.

-*You must have Git LFS installed* or else you will not have access to necessary files in opencv2.framework.
+To clone this repository, *you **must** have Git LFS installed* or else you will not have access to the necessary files in opencv2.framework.

 ## steps to build and run
 - install [git lfs](https://git-lfs.github.com/)